10 Lunge Variations To Strengthen Your Legs (types of lunges for everyone)

-Lunges With Parlof Press
+Lunge Variations #1 Lunges With A Parlof Press

 This variation is a fun one but a deceptively hard one.
 It not only requires far more core strength to press the dumbbell away from your body, but you’ve also got to hold a static lunge to do so.

 Instead of targeting your strength through movement, this lunge boosts your stability by having you hold the contraction during the hardest part of the lunge (the bottom).

 Training with pauses is a widely underused technique but a great one to improve form and boost strength.
 I love paused reps and you can read more about them here.